coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 <h3><a name="_Summary"></a><span style="color:darkblue">6.
 Summary </span></h3>
 <p>In this post, we discussed the fundamentals of Conv2d and demonstrated how to implement its forward and backward autograd functions using 2 different ways.
 In the end, we built a simple <strong><i>Conv2d-LeakyReLU-Mean</i></strong> network to test our implementations.
 Only Conv2d is used as example, but all ideas can be extended to Conv1d and Conv3d.
 We hope that, by going through this example, it can help us obtain a deeper understanding of the convolution in neural networks.
 In next post, we will move to ConvTranpose. </p>

 <h3><a name="_Extra"></a><span style="color:darkblue">7.
-Extra – Edge detection and Smoothing using pre-defined kernels</span></h3>
+Extra – Edge detection and smoothing using pre-defined kernels</span></h3>
-<p>While the convolution kernel and bias are learnable parameters in convolutional neural networks, standalone Conv2d can also be used to perform specific tasks using pre-defined kernels.
+<p>While the convolution kernel and bias in neural networks are learnable parameters, standalone Conv2d can also be used to perform specific tasks using pre-defined kernels.
 In this section, we would like to demonstrate two applications of Conv2d: edge detection and smoothing.
 In both examples, we use the same input image as shown in Figure 6. </p>

 <p align="center">
  <img src="{{ "/assets/images/Conv2d_leaf_original.png" | relative_url }}" style="border:solid; color:gray" width="600">